-Macedonia was the mountainous land north of the Greek peninsula.
-Alexander the Great became King of Macedonia when his father was assassinated in 336BC.
-King Philip had conquered most of the Greek peninsula.
-The Greeks believed they could free themselves of Macedonian rule since their new king was a “mere boy."
-Alexander proved the Greeks wrong by capturing the city of Thebes.
-Alexander destroyed the entire city as a warning to the others.
-Alexander then conquered Persia, the longtime enemy of Greece, and the mightiest empire in the world at that time.
+Philip’s armies had conquered most of the Greek poli by that time, but the Greeks believed they could free themselves of Macedonian rule since their new king was a “mere boy."
+Alexander proved the Greeks wrong by leading an army that captured Thebes; the young general burned all but one home in the polis as a warning to the other Greeks.
+Alexander then turned his attention to Persia, the longtime enemy of Greece and the mightiest empire in the world at that time.

-Alexander was a military genius, possibly the greatest warrior of all time.
+Although a young man, Alexander was a military genius, possibly the greatest warrior of all time.
 His troops were better trained and organized than the Persian army.
-His soldiers admired Alexander because of his personal courage.
+Alexander’s soldiers admired their leader because of his personal courage.
 Alexander led his soldiers in battle instead of remaining behind the lines.
-The troops saw that Alexander was sharing their danger and was not asking them to take any risks he would not take himself.
+The troops saw that the young general was sharing their danger and was not asking them to take any risks he would not take himself.

 As a child, Alexander was tutored by the Greek philosopher Aristotle.
 Aristotle taught Alexander that the Greeks were the most advanced people in the world and that all other cultures were barbarians.
 Once Alexander conquered the Persians, he had a change of heart.
 Alexander adopted many Persian customs.
 He took the Persian title “King of Kings" and married one of the daughters King Darius abandoned on the battlefield.